VindyaLenawala/ai-personalized-workout-plans/README.md

     ```bash
     python app.py
     ```
-    The app will be available at [http://127.0.0.1:5000/](http://127.0.0.1:5000/).
+    The app will be accessible at [http://127.0.0.1:5000/](http://127.0.0.1:5000/).

 ---

 ## How to Use

-1. Open the app in your browser.
+1. **Input your details**:
-2. Fill out the form with your **fitness goal**, **available equipment**, and **physical condition**.
-3. Click on **Generate Workout Plan** to receive your custom workout plan.
+    - **Fitness Goal**: Select from options like "Lose Weight", "Build Muscle", or "General Fitness".
+    - **Available Equipment**: Specify the equipment available, such as "No Equipment" or "Dumbbells".
+    - **Physical Condition**: Choose from conditions like "Beginner", "Intermediate", or "Advanced".

+2. **Generate Workout Plan**:
-4. View the plan with the suggested exercises based on your inputs.
+    - Once you submit the form, a personalized workout plan will be displayed based on your input.

+---

+## Future Improvements

+- **Expand the exercise dataset**: Add more exercises to provide more variety and coverage.
+- **AI/ML Integration**: Implement AI algorithms to suggest workout plans dynamically based on user history and preferences.
+- **User Profiles**: Allow users to save their workout plans and track progress over time.